ellysh/bash-programming-from-scratch/manuscript/BashShell/file-system.md

 grep "free software" /usr/share/doc/bash/README
 ```

 The first parameter of the utility is a string for searching.
-Do not forget to put it in the double-quotes.
-This way, we force Bash to pass the string to the utility unchanged.
-Without the quotes, space splits the phrase into two separate parameters.
-This Bash mechanism of splitting strings into words is called [**word splitting**](http://mywiki.wooledge.org/WordSplitting).
+Always enclose it in the double-quotes.
+This way, you prevent Bash expansions and guarantee that the utility receives the string unchanged.
+Without the quotes, Bash splits the phrase into two separate parameters.
+This mechanism of splitting strings into words is called [**word splitting**](http://mywiki.wooledge.org/WordSplitting).

 The second parameter of `grep` is a relative or absolute path to the file.
-If you specify a list of files separated by spaces, the utility handles them all.
-In the example, we passed only one path to the `README` file.
+If you specify a list of files separated by spaces, the utility processes them all.
+In the example, we passed the `README` file path only.

-Figure 2-18 shows the result of the `grep` utility.
+Figure 2-18 shows the result of the `grep` call.

 {caption: "Figure 2-18.
 The output of the `grep` utility", width: "100%"}
 ![grep output](images/BashShell/grep-command.png)

-The utility outputs all lines of the file where it found the specified phrase.
-You can improve the output by adding the line numbers there.
-The `-n` option of `grep` does it.
+You see all lines of the file where the utility found the specified phrase.
+The `-n` option adds the line numbers to the `grep` output.
+It can help you to check big text files.
 Add the option before the first parameter when calling the utility.
-Figure 2-18 shows the result of such a call.
+Figure 2-18 shows the output in this case.

-We have learned how to use `grep` to find a phrase in the specified files.
+We have learned how to use `grep` to find a string in the specified files.
 Now let's apply the utility to solve our task.
-We are looking for the documentation files with the phrase "free software".
-There are two ways to reach it with the `grep` utility:
+You are looking for the documentation files with the phrase "free software".
+There are two ways to find them with the `grep` utility:

-* Use Bash search patterns.
+* Use Bash glob patterns.

 * Use the file search mechanism of the `grep` utility.

-Let's consider the first method.
-Suppose the user has two text files in his home directory: `bash.txt` and `xz.txt`.
-These are copies of `README` documents of the Bash and `xz` programs.
-Find out which one contains the phrase "free software".
-To do it, execute the following two commands:
+The first method works well when you have all files for checking in the same directory.
+Suppose that you found two `README` files: one for Bash and one for the `xz` utility.
+You have copied them to the home directory with the names `bash.txt` and `xz.txt`.
+The following two commands find the file that contains the phrase "free software":
 {line-numbers: true, format: Bash}
 ```
 cd ~
 grep "free software" *
 ```

-First, we navigate to the user's home directory.
-Then we call the `grep` utility.
+The first command changes the current directory to the user's home.
+The second command calls the `grep` utility.

 When calling `grep`, we have specified the asterisk for the target file path.
 This wildcard means any string.
-Bash substitutes all wildcards in the command before launching it.
-In our case, we get the list of the home directory files instead of the pattern.
+Bash expands all wildcards in the command before launching it.
+In our example, Bash replaces the asterisk with all files of the home directory.
 The resulting `grep` call looks like this:
 {line-numbers: false, format: Bash}
 ```
 grep "free software" bash.txt xz.txt
 ```

-Launch both versions of the `grep` call: with a `*` pattern and with a list of files.
-The utility gives the same result for both cases.
+Launch both versions of the `grep` call: with the `*` pattern and with a list of two files.
+The utility prints the same result for both cases.

-We can exclude the `cd` command from our solution.
-To do it, we add a path to the directory in the search pattern.
-Then the `grep` call becomes like this:
+You can search for the phrase in a single command.
+Just exclude the `cd` call.
+Then add the home directory to the search pattern.
+You will get the following `grep` call:
 {line-numbers: false, format: Bash}
 ```
 grep "free software" ~/*
 ```

+This command does not handle subdirectories.
+It means that the `grep` call does not check the files in the `~/tmp` directory, for example.

-You can check how the Bash substitutes the search pattern.
+There is an option to check how the Bash expands a glob pattern.
 Use the `echo` command for that.
-Let's check the patterns from our examples with the `grep` utility:
+Here are `echo` calls for checking our patterns:
 {line-numbers: true, format: Bash}
 ```
 echo *
 echo ~/*
 ```

 Run these commands.
-They output the files in the home directory.
+The first one lists files in the current directory.
+The second command does the same for the home directory.

-You should not enclose search patterns in double-quotes.
-There is an example of the wrong command:
+Do not enclose search patterns in double-quotes.
+Here is an example of the wrong command:
 {line-numbers: false, format: Bash}
 ```
 grep "free software" "*"
 ```

-Because of the quotes, Bash does not unfold the pattern.
-It passes the pattern as it is to the `grep` utility.
-It cannot unfold the pattern on its own as the `find` utility does.
-Therefore, such a call causes an error like in Figure 2-19.
+Quotes prevent the Bash expansion.
+Therefore, Bash does not insert the filenames to the command but passes the asterisk to the `grep` utility.
+The utility cannot handle the glob pattern properly as `find` does.
+Thus, you will get an error like Figure 2-19 shows.

 {caption: "Figure 2-19.
 The result of processing a search pattern by `grep`", width: "100%"}
 ![grep error](images/BashShell/grep-error.png)

-Bash does not include hidden files and directories when it substitutes the pattern `*`.
-Therefore, the `grep` utility does not get them as input in our example.
-The search pattern for hidden files is `.*`.
-You can search for all kinds of files at once.
-Specify two patterns separated by a space in this case.
-There is an example command:
+When expanding the `*` pattern, Bash ignores hidden files and directories.
+Therefore, the `grep` utility ignores them too in our example.
+Add the dot before the asterisk to get the glob pattern for hidden objects.
+It looks like `.*`.
+If you want to check all files at once, specify two patterns separated by the space.
+Here is an example `grep` call:
 {line-numbers: false, format: Bash}
 ```
 grep "free software" * .*
 ```

-There is an alternative for the Bash search patterns.
-You can use the built-in feature of the `grep` utility.
-It searches the files in the specified directory.
-The `-r` option enables this mode of the utility.
-If you use the option, specify the search directory instead of the file name in the last `grep` parameter.
+The second approach to search files with `grep` is using its built-in mechanism.
+It traverses the directories recursively and checks all files there.
+The `-r` option enables this mechanism.
+When using this option, specify the search directory in the second utility's parameter.

-The following command finds the "free software" phrase in the files of the current directory:
+Here is an example of using the `-r` option:
 {line-numbers: false, format: Bash}
 ```
 grep -r "free software" .
 ```

-This `grep` call handles the hidden files in the current directory too.
-At the same time, it does not handle the files in the subdirectories.
-To do that, replace the `-r` option with `-R`.
-There is an example:
+This command finds the "free software" phrase in the files of the current directory.
+It processes the hidden objects too.
+If you work on Linux or macOS, prefer the `-R` option instead of `-r`.
+It forces `grep` to follow [**symbol links**](https://en.wikipedia.org/wiki/Symbolic_link) when searching.
+Here is an example:
 {line-numbers: false, format: Bash}
 ```
 grep -R "free software" .
 ```

+I> A symbolic link is a file of a special type.
+Instead of data, it contains a pointer to another file or directory.

-You can specify the target directory by a relative or absolute path.
+You can specify the starting directory for searching by a relative or absolute path.
 Here are the examples for both cases:
 {line-numbers: true, format: Bash}
 ```
-cd /home
 grep -R "free software" ilya.shpigor/tmp grep -R "free software" /home/ilya.shpigor/tmp
 ```

-Suppose we are interested in a list of files that contain a phrase.
-In the normal mode, the grep utility outputs all occurrences of the search phrase.
-It is an extra output, which is not always needed.
-Let's remove it with the `-l` option.
-Here is an example:
+Suppose that you are interested in a list of files that contain a phrase.
+You do not need all occurrences of the phrase in each file.
+The `-l` option switches the `grep` utility in the mode you need.
+Here is an example of using it:
 {line-numbers: false, format: Bash}
 ```
 grep -Rl "free software" .